 Peer Review and Research Integrity

 The College advocates Peer Review as part of your grant application preparations.
-External funders usually include a Peer Review stage within their application process, although to give your proposal the best chance of being funded, an independent review of the science case should be undertaken before submission by colleagues with appropriate expertise.
+External funders usually include a Peer Review stage within their application process.
+To increase the chances of being success, it is recommended that an independent review of the science case is undertaken before submission by colleagues with appropriate expertise before a proposal is submitted .

 PIs should discuss any specific Peer Review requirements with their Head of Department and Departmental Manager.